(Written on January 31, 2012, as a Commentary on Ezekiel 37)

 God has been prophesying to His church, the spiritual Israel—and for those who believe; He is ready to breathe life into those dead bones.
 God is prepared to cause sinews, flesh, muscles, and skin to come upon the dead bones of His Body and their leadership.
 God is ready to place His Holy Spirit in these lifeless people and edifices.
 Just as He told Ezekiel, “I will put My Spirit (ruah) in you, and you shall live…” (Ezek.
 37:14) He is telling the church that He will bring spiritual revival to them so that they may flourish in the things of God.

 The vision of God prophesying to dead bones and breathing life into the newly-formed bodies speaks volumes to the church today.
-Surely, God’s heart is grieving because some churches are desolate places for believers.
+Surely, God’s heart is grieving because some churches are desolate places for believers (dead bones).
 Their leaders continue to preach dead doctrines, doctrines that prevent people from serving God to their fullest and realizing their kingdom purposes.
 As God said in Rev. 3:1, “I know your works, that you have a name that you are alive, but you are dead.”

-Unlike the Jewish captives, many lifeless believers and churches have not experienced a catastrophic event that has left them without hope; they are dead because they have failed to tap into the Life-giver, Jesus, who sent the Holy Spirit to breathe life into His Body, the Church.
-This has left many church members with little hope or vision for the future—dead bones (dead souls) cannot bring life.
+Unlike the Jewish captives, many lifeless believers and churches today have not experienced a catastrophic event that has left them without hope; they are dead because they have failed to tap into the Life-giver, Jesus, who sent the Holy Spirit to breathe life into His Body, the Church.
+This has left many in dead churches with little hope or vision for the future—dead bones (dead souls) cannot bring life.
 Leaders with dead bones cannot make other people’s bones healthy.
 (Prov.
 15:30) Leaders with dead bones cannot bring hope to sick hearts.
 (Prov.
 13:12) People without the Life-giver can never minister hope to others.
 Thus, people are perishing.
-(Hosea 4:6) In Revelation, Jesus spoke of this when He told the angel of the church in Sardis (the dead church) to write to that church that He was not pleased with their works because they had defiled garments.
+(Hosea 4:6) In Revelation, Jesus spoke of this when He told the angel of the church in Sardis (the dead church) to write to that church that He was not pleased with their works because they had on defiled garments.
 He wanted the church at Sardis to remember what they had been taught, to hold fast to it and to repent.
 He noted that they must watch (a time when one is on alert).
 Jesus said that He would come upon them (the dead church) like a thief and they would be unaware of the hour if they did not watch (remain alert).

 Churches, their leadership, and even their members must begin to heed the Word of God.
 It is often impossible to maintain and hold fast to what has been taught in a place where the Spirit of God does not reign.
 In addition, the things of God cannot be the priority of people who continue to remain in a dead spiritual state or a dead spiritual church.
 The Body of Christ must not be captives, caught up in the things of the world—money, position, religion (which is not Christianity)—and a number of other things.
 These things control the lives of stagnant Christians who have themselves become dry bones without the Spirit of God.
 However, when dead churches and stagnant believers shake off the grave clothes, they will become vibrant and alive with the Holy Spirit; they will then begin to see their dead bones come alive and yes, they, too, like the Israelites, who were set free from Babylon, will live again!